zhuo-limeade/ID-SSLNet/README.md

 # ID-SSLNet
 Source code of ID-SSLNet.
-More information will be released Just follow the OpenPCDet repo to configure this repo
+More information will be released.

+Just follow the OpenPCDet repo to configure this repo.